microsoft/Partner-Center-PowerShell/docs/help/Set-PartnerCustomer.md

 ```

 ### -Email
-Email address of the contact at the customer.
+Email address of the contact of the customer.

 ```yaml
 Type: String